Is there anything more bucket-list-worthy or iconic than a road trip to see brilliant fall colors?

 On your way out into the peninsula, make time for a quick waterfall detour to Hungarian Falls near Torch Lake.
 The waterfall is found on Dover Creek, and is a bit of a hidden gem on the peninsula; when we visited, we only saw two other people on the trail!

 Pro tip: If you search for Hungarian Falls on Google Maps, it's plotted correctly.
-You'll need to park in a pull off along Golf Course Road, and hike into the forest a bit.
+You'll need to park in a pull off along Golf Course Road, and hike into the forest a bit (there is a trail).
 Once you hit the trail next to the river, turn right and find your way to the upper falls, which is definitely the most impressive part.

 From Hungarian Falls, make your way out to Copper Harbor on the far tip of the Keweenaw Peninsula.
 No matter which route you take, it's going to be a beautiful drive.